Installation

 export https_proxy='https://proxyServerAddress:proxyPort'

-Confirm Mondoo systems access using the terminal
+Confirm access to Mondoo systems

 install.mondoo.com Port 443/https